faenrandir/a_careful_examination/content/documents/book_of_mormon/place_names_in_joseph_smiths_area.md

 [Sandra Tanner has argued](http://utlm.org/onlineresources/bomnames.htm) that the extra-Biblical names could be based on rearrangements of Bible names or by simply adding "hah" to existing names.
 Others have generated a list of *possible* sources for [200 of 219 Book of Mormon names](https://web.archive.org/web/20200206052103/http://lds-mormon.com/names.shtml)[^tentative], most of which derive in some way from the Bible.

 If we assume Joseph authored the book, and given what we know about [creativity theory](https://www.reddit.com/r/mormon/comments/b0stiu/creativity_theory_and_the_origin_of_the_book_of/) (a creator necessarily draws upon elements to which they have been exposed), then we would expect the raw elements to exist in Joseph's environment.
-By his own admission, Joseph was {{ link(text="very familiar with the Bible", path="/religious-interest-and-capability-from-1832-statement/") }}, so this seems like a reasonable creative source for new names.
+By his own admission, Joseph was [very familiar with the Bible](/religious-interest-and-capability-from-1832-statement/), so this seems like a reasonable creative source for new names.
 In addition, some names in the Book of Mormon seem similar to names found in Joseph Smith's vicinity.
 A modern author may have drawn inspiration from one or more of the names in their own locale.

 ## Place names